 CanArgo has invested approximately US\$22,296,000 into Tethys for development of its projects principally in Kazakhstan.
 All such funding has now been capitalized with Tethys having no borrowings, except for the Short-Term Loan, the proceeds of which were utilized to progress activities on the Kyzyloi Field development, and will be repaid from the proceeds of the Treasury Offering.
-See "Management Discussion and Analysis - Liquidity and Capital Resources".
-Prior to the Closing, CanArgo will hold 29.7% of the outstanding Ordinary Shares.
+See "Management's Discussion and Analysis - Liquidity and Capital Resources".
+As at the date of this prospectus, CanArgo holds 29.7% of the outstanding Ordinary Shares.
 See "Relationship with CanArgo Energy Corporation".